raulriera/PillLabel/README.md

 ## Usage:

 Simply place an UILabel on the canvas and reference the class in the "Identity Inspector".

-Using the examples in the image, your label will look like this:
+Now you can start playing with the values in the "Attributes Inspector"

 <p align="center">
   <img src="https://raw.githubusercontent.com/raulriera/PillLabel/master/Screenshot1.png" />